 - Signs of domestic and family violence

-- Effects of domestic and family violence on children
+- Impact of domestic and family violence on children and young people

-Regardless of whether you are a young person or an older person, whether you have been in your relationship for many years or just a short time, it's important to evaluate whether your relationship continues to be safe and respectful.
+Regardless of whether you are a young person or an older person, whether you have been in your relationship for many years or just a short time, it's important to consider whether your relationship is safe and respectful.

 - express your opinions and have them respected (even if your partner does not agree with you)